retrocomputacion/SIDDumpHR/readme.txt

 V1.07   - Support rudimentary line counting for SID detection routines V1.08   - CPU bugfixes

+Version history (SIDDumpHR):

+V1.0    - Add color output when the waveform and ADSR registers are written
+          to multiple times per frame.

-Copyright (C) 2005-2020 by the authors.
+Copyright (C) 2005-2023 by the authors.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: